-Our rare “back of beyond” adventure brings you from the fascinating Kazakh culture of the Altai Mountains in Mongolia’s wild west to the epic setting of the vast Gobi Desert in the south.
-In the Altai, you’ll witness the thrilling Golden Eagle Festival as Kazakhs come from afar on horseback to attend this friendly competition and show off the skills of their majestic trained eagles—a truly spectacular display of this ancient and vanishing art.
-The opportunity to meet and mingle with them, watch their amazing horsemanship, and visit local families is an unforgettable experience.
-Heading to the Gobi, you’ll walk on the golden Moltsog Els sand dunes and in the glacier-carved Yol Valley, and watch a blazing sunset at the legendary Flaming Cliffs, where the first dinosaur eggs were found.
+Our rare “back of beyond” adventure brings you from the fascinating eagle hunter cultures of the Altai Mountains in Mongolia’s wild west to the epic setting of the vast Gobi Desert.
+In the Altai, you’ll witness the thrilling Golden Eagle Festival as Kazakhs come from afar on horseback to show off the skills of their majestic trained eagles—a truly spectacular display of this ancient and vanishing art.
+The opportunity to meet and mingle among them, watch their amazing horsemanship, and visit local families is an unforgettable experience.
+Heading to the Gobi, you’ll walk on the golden Moltsog Els dunes and in the glacier-carved Yol Valley, then watch a blazing sunset at the legendary Flaming Cliffs, where the first dinosaur eggs were found.

 Ulaanbaatar / Ulgii / Kazakh Culture / Golden Eagle Festival

 Gobi Desert / Flaming Cliffs / Yol Valley / Three Camel Lodge

-After an overnight in Ulaanbaatar to freshen up, we fly down to the epic Gobi, a diverse region that was the site of some of the most important paleontological discoveries of the 20th century.
-With overnights at the award-winning Three Camel Lodge, we climb the dunes in the stunning Moltsog Els, explore some of the most precious petroglyphs in the desert, and hike in Yol Valley National Park, habitat of Argali mountain sheep and soaring lammergeiers.
-For a grand finale, we head to the legendary Flaming Cliffs, named for the orange glow of the rock at sunset.
-It was here in 1923 that Dr. Roy Chapman Andrews and his exploration team from the American Museum of Natural History found the first nest of dinosaur eggs the world had ever seen.
-Scientific expeditions continue to make significant discoveries here, and we have a chance to experience an unforgettable sunset that paints the cliffs in soft colors.
-Depart on Day 13 via Ulaanbaatar.
+After a day to explore Ulaanbaatar's Gandan Monastery and National History Museum, we fly to the remote Gobi Desert, site of some of the most important paleontological discoveries of the 20th century.
+With overnights at the award-winning Three Camel Lodge, we climb the dunes in the stunning Moltsog Els, explore precious petroglyphs, and hike in Yol Valley National Park, habitat of Argali mountain sheep and soaring lammergeiers.
+For a grand finale, we head to the famed Flaming Cliffs, where in 1923 Dr. Roy Chapman Andrews and his exploration team from the American Museum of Natural History found the first nest of dinosaur eggs the world had ever seen.
+Scientific expeditions continue to make significant discoveries here, and we have a chance to experience an unforgettable sunset that paints the cliffs in a soft orange glow.
+Depart on Day 13.